 But wait, there’s more!

-Nevertheless, Trump is one of the final contender for President.
+Nevertheless, Trump is one of the final contenders for President.
 This needs to be acknowledged.
 Please take this threat seriously.
 Donald Trump would inarguably become the least qualified President in American history.
 The man makes George W. Bush and James Buchanan look Presidential.
 Please consider what I wrote before considering him as President.
 And don’t forget that the next President will likely be responsible for dozens of huge decisions (Roe v Wade, Citizens United, Heller vs DC, etc) that will actually impact your lives.
-Do you want am experienced decision-maker, or a guy who likes to talk about fucking his daughter?
+Do you want an experienced decision-maker, or a guy who likes to talk about fucking his daughter?

 As always, there are those who tell it better than I do: